 DD Most of your writing has been geared toward children and young adults.
 How did you get into it?

-SA I fell into it whilst at art college in the sixties.
+SA I fell into it whilst at art college in the '60s.
 I was specializing in illustration, and every month we were given a new project to work on—a brief that was intended to reflect the kind of commissions we might find out there in the real world.
 Most of it was geared towards advertising.
 On one occasion there was a choice of projects, and one of the choices was to produce three chapter heading illustrations for Hans Anderson stories.
 I fancied having a go at this, and so I re-familiarized myself with tales that I hadn't read since childhood.
 I really enjoyed both the stories and the project.
 From then on, and for the first time, I could see where I might realistically be able to go in terms of a career in illustration.

 I'd already begun writing, in an unfocused way, dabbling about with short stories, songs, bits of poetry.
 There was a half-started (adult) novel, as I recall.
 It seemed an obvious step to try and combine one interest with the other, and so I began putting together some children's story ideas with illustrations to accompany them.
 My tutors encouraged me, and I made appointments to see a few London publishers whilst I was still at college.
 The editors that I met were kind and helpful.
 They thought that I had promise, and this was enough to keep me at it.
 I think my first storybooks were published when I was about twenty-three—really quite dreadful stuff, twee and derivative.
 Mind you, in a culture where Jonathon Livingston Seagull was being seriously read by grown ups, what would you expect kid's stuff to be like?